Our FAQs

 Auditory hallucinations can include sounds becoming clearer, crisper or more distorted or layered with meaning.
 The perception and appreciation of music or words/language can also change.

-At very high doses users may experience something referred to as ego death.
-This is an intense experience when your sense of self can (seemingly) cease to exist. his loss of identity can be powerful and life-affirming, allowing the journeyer to feel unified with everyone and everything.
+At high doses users may experience something referred to as ego death.
+This is an intense experience when your sense of self can (seemingly) cease to exist.
+This loss of identity can be powerful and life-affirming, allowing the journeyer to feel unified with everyone and everything.
 It can also be challenging and terrifying.

 A high dose is not recommended, especially to first time users or those not familiar with journeying, as ego death can be a very intense and challenging experience.

-• Psilocybin is generally considered safe, but there are some risks.
-One risk of psilocybin are experiencing a ‘bad trip’.
-A bad trip can include various negative experiences, such as feeling incredibly uncomfortable within yourself or your environment.
+One risk of psilocybin are experiencing a ‘bad trip’ or ‘challenging experience.”
+A challenging experience can include various negative experiences, such as feeling incredibly uncomfortable within yourself or your environment.

 Psilocybin raises blood pressure, temporarily.
 If you have any health concerns about psilocybin, talk to a doctor first.
 We can recommend doctors in Oregon who are familiar with psilocybin.

-• Research has shown that the following factors seem to help mitigate potential harms, and increase the likelihood of benefit from psilocybin, both during and following the experience:
+In addition, research has shown that the following factors seem to help mitigate potential harms, and increase the likelihood of benefit from psilocybin, both during and following the experience:

-Having supportive family or friends available around the time of your psilocybin experience.
+2. Having supportive family or friends available around the time of your psilocybin experience.

-Ensuring that you have time to process your psilocybin experience in the days following your session.
+4. Ensuring that you have time to process your psilocybin experience in the days following your session.

-Having ongoing therapeutic support available is not necessary but may be supportive.
+5. Having ongoing therapeutic support available is not necessary but may be supportive.

-• Rigorous studies at leading medical research institutions such as Johns Hopkins University, University of California, Los Angeles, University of Alabama, and New York University show that psilocybin can be effective, and provides real promise for those suffering from depression, end-of-life anxiety, and addiction.
+Rigorous studies at leading medical research institutions such as Johns Hopkins University, University of California, Los Angeles, University of Alabama, and New York University show that psilocybin can be effective, and provides real promise for those suffering from depression, end-of-life anxiety, and addiction.

 Psilocybin shows so much promise that the FDA recently granted it a “breakthrough therapy” designation—meaning that it may demonstrate substantial improvement above and beyond what’s currently available to address mental health issues.
 The Oregon program is based on this growing body of research.

-• Psilocybin use is legal in Oregon under Measure 109, codified under ORS 475A, which is regulated by the Oregon Health Authority.
+Psilocybin use is legal in Oregon under Measure 109, codified under ORS 475A, which is regulated by the Oregon Health Authority.
 Please note: psilocybin is still federally classified as a Schedule I controlled substance.
 In Oregon anyone 21 years of age or over can use psilocybin services, for any reason.
-No diagnosis or prescription is needed.
-Clients must, however, participate in preparation sessions with a licensed psilocybin facilitator before consuming the product in a licensed service center.

-• No, under Oregon’s legal psilocybin program, all psilocybin products must be purchased from a licensed psilocybin service center and consumed on site.
+No, under Oregon’s legal psilocybin program, all psilocybin products must be purchased from a licensed psilocybin service center and consumed on site.

 Your safety is our greatest concern.
 We expect you to remain at the service center with a facilitator for the duration of your experience so we can keep you safe.

-• Most of the preparation can take place by Zoom or phone.
+Most of the preparation can take place by Zoom or phone.
 We recommend that you arrive in town a day before your journey, then spend at least one night in town after your journey.
 For taxi service to and from the Portland Airport, we work with Hood River EV Taxi and Gorge PDX Shuttle.
 There are no Lyft or Uber services in Hood River.

-• Yes, we have space for up to 6 people in our group administration room.
+Yes, we have space for up to 6 people in our group administration room.
 We also have a double bed for couples.
 Depending on the dose, we may need to have two facilitators present for your group experience.
 Some of our facilitators are experienced working with group and couples journeys.

-• There have been some studies that show good results for some people, but psilocybin does not work for everyone.
+There have been some studies that show good results for some people, but psilocybin does not work for everyone.
 Most studies require participants to be in a stop smoking program and to be currently abstinent from cigarettes on the day of their psilocybin experience.

-• Yes.
+Yes.
 End of life anxiety is one of the most-studied conditions with psilocybin use.
 Many people are able to tolerate a psilocybin experience.
 We have facilitators who specialize in end-of-life work.

 You will probably want to work with a doctor to assess your risks and medications before your journey.

-• Research is ongoing for these conditions.
+Research is ongoing for these conditions.
 Results are not yet sufficient for the Oregon Health Authority to allow us to make any claims about the efficacy of psilocybin for these conditions.

-• If you have had a challenging experience with cannabis or other psychedelics, there is an increased possibility that you may also have a challenging experience during your psilocybin session.
+If you have had a challenging experience with cannabis or other psychedelics, there is an increased possibility that you may also have a challenging experience during your psilocybin session.

 But, it’s important to talk with a facilitator about the context of your previous experience.
 The setting for your session, the mindset you have when you enter a session, and the support you receive during the experience may play a significant role in shaping the outcome.

-Nausea.
-This is the most common adverse effect.
+Nausea is the most common adverse effect.
 Some find relief by using Gas-X, an over-the-counter gas reliever.

 Elevated heart rate and/or blood pressure.
 Talk to your doctor if you have a heart condition.